rose-vision/rose-vision.github.io/content/research/index.en.md

 We mainly focus on the adversarial attacks and defense of vision models.

-<b>Attack: Geometry-Aware Adversarial Patches in the Physical World:</b>
+<b>1.
+Attack: Geometry-Aware Adversarial Patches in the Physical World:</b>

 Adversarial Patch is an important form of adversarial attack in the physical world.
 However, the current adversarial patch methods mainly optimize the patch's texture to achieve attacks (we call them as Texture-Aware Adversarial Patches).
 These physical attacks encounter several significant challenges.
 Firstly, these attacks often take the form of irregular noise patterns, which lack naturalness and make them less covert in real-world scenarios.
 Secondly, when transitioning from the digital space to the physical domain, the attack patterns are prone to distortions, compromising their effectiveness.
 Additionally, environmental factors such as variations in shooting angles, lighting conditions, and distances during real-world implementations can introduce further distortions, making it difficult to maintain consistency and reliability.
 These challenges highlight the complexity of designing robust physical attacks in real-world applications.